Confession time: We bought our latest motel in Sauble Beach without exploring the Bruce Peninsula first.

 MOTELIER TIP: Make a stop at Big Tub Lighthouse, which was originally built in 1885 and is still in use to this day!

 The views along the Bruce Peninsula are stunning year round, so don't reserve your exploring to just July and August.
-If you're looking for an outdoor adventure and want to visit the area, book your stay at The June in Sauble Beach this September and October.
-We'll meet you at check-in with a can of rosé!
+If you're looking for an outdoor adventure and want to visit the area, book your stay at The June in Sauble Beach.
+A chilled can of rosé is waiting for you!